Skip to main content

 Market Orders

-# Buy order - spend 100 USDT to buy BTC
+# Buy order - spend 100 EUR worth of BTC at market price

 target_symbol="BTC",